Daiwa House REIT Investment Corporation

 • Officers or other employees must not hinder anyone from making a report or taking other actions without good reason.

-The Board of Directors of the Asset Manager shall receive risk reports about political contributions through a risk assessment sheet supervised by the Compliance Department and oversee the response to prevent bribery and corruption.
+The Board of Directors of the Asset Manager shall receive risk reports about bribery through a risk assessment sheet supervised by the Compliance Department and oversee the response to prevent political contributions and corruption.

 Problems Related to Bribery and Corruption